-Economic mineralization generally occurs as poorly-defined lodes and veins in the metamorphic and volcanic to a secondary copper minerals are present in the oxidized zone.
-Primary sulfide ore includes pyrite, enargite, galena, sphalerite, and argentite.
+Economic mineralization generally occurs as poorly-defined lodes and veins in the metamorphic and volcanic Gold, office, and secondary copper minerals are present in the oxidized zone.
+Primary sulfide ore includes pyrite, enargite, galena, sphalerice, and argentite.
 Quartz and calcite constitutes the major gangue minerals.